Sanctions and Export Control: Made in China

 Frank S. Hong

 View firm profileIn another highly interesting and well-presented podcast, Hong describes the difficulties imposed on China by the US in particular, and details China’s response in kind.
 So much is produced in China, and the variation is only growing.
 Amongst this, there remains a trade war between the US and China.
 Each feels threatened by the other.
-Essentially, everyone has the right develop.
+Essentially, everyone has the right to develop.
 Historically, countries did as they pleased in an effort to expand.
 Therefore, who has the right to prevent others from doing the same?
 The evident tension results in a power struggle.
 If one side tries to control the other, there will be resistance.
 And the side being controlled has every right to resist and hold their stance firmly.
 Yet, with this approach, the struggle sees no end.

 In terms of trade control, Hong talks about the Entity List of the US Department of Commerce, known commonly simply as the Entity List.
 This list is a compilation of foreign individuals, companies and organisations that have been marked by the US government to pose a national security concern.
 If an entity is on the list, there will be restrictions against them concerning exportation and licensing.